adyrda2/SwiftUI-Projects/README.md

 ### Local Grounds

 Find coffee shops in your area.
 Pan around to different areas of the map and find coffee shops there too.
-The app is flexible enough to query for anything, but I chose coffee shops for this project.
 This app uses MapKit, Core Location, and the Four Square API to gather information such as an address, and reviews.

+In progress - I am developing a reusable local Swift Package that encapsulates the core logic for querying points of interest using Apple’s MapKit framework.
+Originally designed to search for coffee shops, I am refactoring the code into a flexible, generic querying library that supports searching for any location-based categories or keywords.

 <p float="left">
   <img src="https://github.com/user-attachments/assets/1e5976f2-47fb-434a-8e7e-fc32b9c44009" width="295" height="640"/>
 </p>